trikoder/trim/documentation/form-elements.md

 });
 ```

-Expects api attribute structure similar to one defined bellow:
+Expects API attribute structure similar to one defined bellow:

 ```js
 [{